react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 }
 ```

-## I get the warning "We found non-serializable values in the navigation state"
+## I get the warning "Non-serializable values were found in the navigation state"

 This can happen if you are passing non-serializable values such as class instances, functions etc. in params.
 React Navigation warns you in this case because this can break other functionality such [state persistence](state-persistence.md), [deep linking](deep-linking.md) etc.